seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

-As with arithmetic on null, you can use GEP to compute an address that way, but you can't use that pointer to actually access the object if you do, unless the object is managed outside of LLVM.
+As with arithmetic on null, you can use GEP to compute an address that way, but you can't use that pointer to actually access the object if you do, unless the object is managed outside of LLVM37.

 Also as above, ptrtoint and inttoptr provide an alternative way to do this which do not have this restriction.

-Can I do type-based alias analysis on LLVM IR?
+Can I do type-based alias analysis on LLVM37 IR?
 ----------------------------------------------

-You can't do type-based alias analysis using LLVM's built-in type system, because LLVM has no restrictions on mixing types in addressing, loads or stores.
+You can't do type-based alias analysis using LLVM37's built-in type system, because LLVM37 has no restrictions on mixing types in addressing, loads or stores.

-LLVM's type-based alias analysis pass uses metadata to describe a different type system (such as the C type system), and performs type-based aliasing on top of that.
+LLVM37's type-based alias analysis pass uses metadata to describe a different type system (such as the C type system), and performs type-based aliasing on top of that.
 Further details are in the `language reference <LangRef.html#tbaa>`_.